Suicide Prevention - ACT

 - Recent increased agitation or irritability

-How To Help: Tips for Talking About Suicide?
+How Do I Respond: Tips for Talking About Suicide?

 If these warning signs are present, friends or parents can help by acknowledging these serious signs of depression or suicide, letting him or her know you care, and informing a trusted adult who can help: